Cray-HPE/docs-sat/portal/developer-portal/install/Perform_NCN_Personalization.md

 ### Next Steps

-If other HPE Cray EX software products are being installed or upgraded in conjunction with SAT, refer to the *HPE Cray EX System Software Getting Started Guide* to determine which step to execute next.
+If other HPE Cray EX software products are being installed or upgraded in conjunction with SAT, refer to the [*HPE Cray EX System Software Getting Started Guide*](https://www.hpe.com/support/ex-gsg) to determine which step to execute next.

 If no other HPE Cray EX software products are being installed or upgraded at this time, proceed to the remaining initial setup procedures.

-**NOTE:** The setup procedures are **not** required when upgrading SAT.
+**NOTE:** When upgrading SAT, the SAT Setup procedures are not required.